ORCID link in the VRE

 If you already have an ORCID ID, please ensure you use the sign up link to connect to your existing ORCID account, and do not create a new one.
 Some researchers will have created an ORCID in the past for a particular purpose, for example if one was required for a grant application, and may have not used their account since.
 It is important that you only has one ID that can be taken with you throughout your career.

 If you already have an ORCID linked to the VRE this link will not appear on your VRE homepage.
 You will see your ORCID in ‘My Record’

 New publications and other research outputs added to the VRE will feed through to your ORCID profile (if you have granted us permission to be a ‘Trusted Party’).

 If you have publications data in your ORCID account from other sources, this will be sent to your profile in the VRE.
-You may receive a ‘Task’, where you can claim the output if you want it added to your VRE: repository, or you can disclaim it, if you do not wish for it to be added.

 Under Guides in the VRE you will find a step by step guide to signing up, linking your account, and claiming the records that import.

 Open Researcher & Contributor ID (ORCID) is a unique research identifier belonging to you which distinguishes you from every other researcher.

 An 5 minute introductory video is available: https://vimeo.com/97150912